My Horse, Silver

 * Doc Briggs

-I look forward to touring across the USA in 2013 to see all of my fans and friends.
+I look forward to touring across the USA with Silver 2 to see all of my fans and friends.

 Thanks to everyone for your support